 Tuning in a Vacuum is a 40 minute live performance of seven new sound-based sculptures.
 Materials, space and sound played out in a politics of negotiation, the physicality of the sculptures’ structural and audio qualities shaping the dynamics of the performers’ collaborations, as each encounter with the objects presents something new.

-Duets between objects and performers developed into trios, quads and quintets, across different bodies, finally becoming multi-limbed with audio phasing and reverberations that varied in scale from minute to expansive.
-The live reflections and connections that the sculptures enabled, led us beyond sound into a space where performers and sculptures merged with one another and the space.
+Duets between objects and performers developed into trios, quads and quintets across different bodies, becoming multi-limbed with audio phasing and reverberations that varied in scale from minute to expansive.
+The live reflections and connections that the sculptures enabled, led us beyond sound into a space where performers and sculptures began to merge with one another.

 Tuning in a Vacuum was performed by Luke Birch, Claire Godsmark, Emma Lindsay, Claudia Kappenberg and Rita Evans.